burnbright/silverstripe-gridstructuredcontent/README.md

 </div>
 ```

-converting this to a SS-generic approach:
+Converted to a generic SilverStripe template:

 ```
 <div class="row">